simplex-chat/simplexmq/protocol/overview.md

 - permanently removes queues after they are deleted by the users

-- only stores messages in transit in server operating memory; as clients are expected to use multiple servers to deliver each message, the message loss in one of the servers is acceptable.
+- only stores messages in transit in server operating memory; as *clients are expected to use multiple servers to deliver each message* (AMENDED based on the comment) , the message loss in one of the servers is acceptable.

 ### SimpleX clients and agents